MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-methodology.md

 **Production-grade artifacts** Every technical artifact is ready for use in production environments with all end-to-end operational aspects considered.

-**Rooted in real-wold experiences** All technical decisions are guided by experiences of Azure customers and lessons learned from deploying those solutions.
+**Rooted in real-world experiences** All technical decisions are guided by experiences of Azure customers and lessons learned from deploying those solutions.

 **Azure roadmap alignment** The mission-critical reference architectures have their own roadmap that is aligned with Azure product roadmaps.